 I wasn’t getting a monthly salary, so I had to complete the development and launch the product so that we can at least have a chance of earning some revenue.
 I used to say the same thing to him and the interns.
 It worked!

 Ajeet: What suggestions would you give to a person who wants to start his/her startup?

 Paresh: Believe in your idea!.
 Whatever you are going to do, you have to be 100%, 200%, or maybe 500% confident about your idea because people will ask questions and some people might demotivate you.

-Just don’t work on the idea which is in trends like ed Tech or blockchain.
+Just don’t work on ideas that are in trends like ed Tech or blockchain.
 Work on ideas in which you truly believe in and you know about the problem in and out.

 My second suggestion is about the team.
 Currently, I don’t have a proper team but I would suggest the people build a strong team – at least four members as early as possible.

-I think a 4 members team is ideal.
+I think a 4 member team is ideal.
 You need to have a Visionary/Leader, a Technical Wizard, a Marketing Genius, and a Finance Guru in your team.

 Ajeet: Would you like to recommend any book to the people?

 Paresh: Definitely yes!
 I would recommend “Traction – How any startup can achieve explosive growth” by Gabriel Weinberg.
 He is the founder of DuckDuckGo – 2nd largest search engine after google.
 Also, try to talk with more people.
 You can gain knowledge from a conversation too.